-The financial statements of subsidiaries are included in the WSIB's unaudited condensed interim consolidated financial statements from the date control commences until the date control ceases.
+The financial statements of subsidiaries are included in the WSIB's consolidated financial statements from the date control commences until the date control ceases.
 Where necessary, adjustments are made to the financial statements of subsidiaries to reflect accounting policies consistent with those of the WSIB.
 All intercompany transactions and balances are eliminated.

-Non-controlling interest exists when the WSIB directly or indirectly owns less than 100% of the subsidiary and is presented in the unaudited condensed interim consolidated statements of financial position as a separate component, distinct from the net assets attributable to WSIB stakeholders.
-The excess of revenues over expenses and total comprehensive income (loss) attributable to the noncontrolling interests are also separately disclosed in the unaudited condensed interim consolidated statements of comprehensive income (loss).
+Non-controlling interest exists when the WSIB directly or indirectly owns less than 100% of the subsidiary and is presented in the consolidated statements of financial position as a separate component, distinct from the net assets attributable to WSIB stakeholders.
+The excess of revenues over expenses and total comprehensive income (loss) attributable to the non-controlling interests are also separately disclosed in the consolidated statements of comprehensive income (loss).